 Desktop Notifications (Browser Push Notifications)

-Desktop notifications are extremely convenient if you're working in the Re:amaze dashboard on a modern web browser such as Chrome, Safari, or Firefox.
-When customers message you or reply to you, Re:amaze will send a notification to you via your browser.
-If you're using a Mac OS or Windows based computer, these notifications will be stored in the notifications center.
+Desktop notifications are quick alerts that pop up on your computer screen, courtesy of your web browser.
+These notifications keep you instantly informed about updates or customer messages from Re:amaze.
+If you're using a Mac OS or Windows based computer, these notifications will be stored in the Notifications Center.
 You can also refer to this article for more about how this works.

 At this time, desktop notification sounds are not customizable.
 These are browser notifications, so you will need to have your browser open in order to receive these push notifications.